Lucy-Family-Institute/CSSR-Workshop-Scrapy/WebScraping.md

 ## Write the First Spider
 > 1. Create new python file *reuters.py* under folder **spiders**
-> 2. Two-step
+> 2. Two steps
->    1. write *start_requests*
+>    1. Write *start_requests*
->    2. write *parse*
+>    2. Write *parse*
 > 3. Export data

 ## One Step Further: Write a Webcrawler
 > 1. Difference between web scrape and crawl
->    1. Crawler extract links within each page and follow through
+>    1. Crawler extracts links within each page and follow through
->    2. Crawler sends concurrent HTTP requests and process multiple response simultaneously
+>    2. Crawler sends concurrent HTTP requests and processes multiple response simultaneously
->    3. Crawler processes extracted data from different pages and export to database
+>    3. Crawler processes extracted data from different pages and exports to a database
 >    4. Crawler needs to be configured to not overload server
+> 2. Writing a crawler follows these steps:
-> 2. Introduce **Rule**: extract links to follow through, or to parse
+>    1. Introduce **Rule**: extract links to follow through, or to parse
-> 3. Introduce **Item** and **ItemPipeline**: processing extracted data and export
+>    2. Introduce **Item** and **ItemPipeline**: processing extracted data and export
-> 4. Create Items and ItemPipeline in the *items.py* and *pipeline.py*
+>    3. Create Items and ItemPipeline in the *items.py* and *pipeline.py*
-> 5. Register pipeline in the *settings.py*
+>    4. Register pipeline in the *settings.py*
-> 6. Configure the crawler in the *settings.py*
+>    5. Configure the crawler in the *settings.py*